astronomer/airflow-guides/guides/data-quality.md

 - Best practices and essential knowledge surrounding the planning of a data quality approach.
 - When to implement data quality checks.
 - How to choose a data quality check tool.
-- How Data Lineage is connected to data quality.
+- How data lineage is connected to data quality.
 - An in depth look at two commonly used data quality check tools: SQL Check operators and Great Expectations.
 - An example comparing implementation of data quality checks using each of these tools.

-## Assumed Knowledge
+## Assumed knowledge

 To get the most out of this guide, users should have knowledge of: